spranesh/Redhawk/README.txt

 -----

-1. Run `_build_tables.py` in the pycparser directory, to pre-generate the lex and yacc tables, therey enabling quicker parsing of C files.
+1. Run `_build_tables.py` in the pycparser directory, to pre-generate the lex and yacc tables.
+This will enable quicker parsing of C files.
+If pycparser was installed for all users, then

+  * Root priviliges may be required to run _build_tables.py
+  * Permissions for the resulting `lextab.py` and `yacctab.py` must be changed to allow all users to read (755).

 Dependencies
 ------------